 Faustino Bernadett: Vice President of The Molina Foundation

-Since its inception, The Molina Foundation has worked with more than 2,500 organizations and schools, donating more than 5.5 million books to low-income families, as well as hosting workshops and programs for educators and families.
+Since its inception, The Molina Foundation has worked with more than 2,500 organizations and schools, donating more than 5.5 million books to low-income families and hosting workshops and programs for educators and families.
 Working hand-in-hand with community-based organizations, The Molina Foundation partners with preschool programs, clinics, churches, schools, family service organizations, and civic organizations that serve low-income and at-risk families.

 Carrying on a Legacy of Service

-As Vice President of The Molina Foundation, Tino is a proud member of the Board of Directors, a distinguished group of professionals in the business, education, social and civic sectors.
+As Vice President of The Molina Foundation, Dr. Faustino Bernadett is a proud member of the Board of Directors, a distinguished group of professionals in the business, education, social and civic sectors.
 The foundation was born out of a love of family and education.
-Indeed, it was designed to carry on the Molina parents’ education legacy, as C. David and Mary Molina both were elementary school teachers before their daughter Martha returned to school to pursue a career as a physician.
+Indeed, it was designed to carry on the Molina parents’ education legacy, as C. David and Mary Molina were elementary school teachers before their daughter Martha returned to school to pursue a career as a physician.

 Over nearly 16 years, The Molina Foundation has ensured a new generation of students will have access to the books they need within programs and schools serving low-income and at-risk families.
 Many of these programs work with immigrant and limited English proficient families.
-This cause is near and dear to Tino, whose own father ran a successful practice as the only Spanish-speaking family doctor in Chico, California.
+This cause is near and dear to Dr. Faustino Bernadett "Tino", whose own father ran a successful practice as the only Spanish-speaking family doctor in Chico, California

 Background on The Molina Foundation

-Instilling a love of learning, particularly through books, is one of the main goals of the foundation.
+Instilling a love of learning, particularly through books, is one of the foundation's main goals.
 In fact, The Molina Foundation’s program Book Buddies distributes new books to community agencies serving underprivileged children and families.